Research

 PhD Research at Johns Hopkins University

-I have recently completed a paper with Nicolas Charon, Matteo Malgaroli, and Derrick Hull on unsupervised clustering methods for datasets of time series of unequal lengths and sampling rates entitled VISTA-SSM: Varying and Irregular Sampling Time-series Analysis via State Space Models.
+My PhD research has primarily focused on clustering irregularly-sampled and variable legnth time series data, inspired by many real-world temporal datasets in the psychological sciences where each time series represents observations of an individual patient.
+My collaborators in the psychological sciences are interested in grouping patients by their mental health status when no direct evaluations of condition exist, which necessitates using an unsupervised approach.
+In self-reported settings, patients often supply data (through interactions with surveys, wearables, or messages to a provider) in non-uniform periods of time.
+Interpolating or sub-sampling obfuscates the problem, which is why I chose to develop a new approach to tackle these kinds of clustering problems.
+I published a methodological paper in Psychological Methods_ entitled VISTA-SSM: Varying and Irregular Sampling Time-series Analysis via State Space Models.
 The arXiv preprint may be found here.
-This work was inspired by many real-world temporal datasets in the psychological sciences where each time series represents observations of an individual patient.
-Researchers are interested in grouping patients by their mental health status when no direct evaluations of condition exist - leading to an unsupervised approach.
-In self-reported settings, patients often supply data (through interactions with surveys, wearables, or messages to a provider) in non-uniform periods of time.
-Interpolating or sub-sampling obfuscates the problem, which is why we chose to develop a new approach to tackle these kinds of clustering problems.
+I have recently submitted a preprint entitled Language markers of emotion flexibility predict depression and anxiety treatment outcomes, which focuses on a specific application of my clustering methodology.

 Undergraduate Research at Lehigh University